hello42world/sackkarre/README.md

 4. Edit probes file probe-lst-example.yaml
 5. Push the probe list to the cloud storage - `.venv/bin/python main set-probe-list -f probe-lst-example.yaml`
-6. By default, the lambda will not have any triggers.
+6. By default, the lambda will run every 6 hours.
-   You can set it to run periodically by adding an EventBridge trigger.
+   An EventBridge rule will be created for that.